 Consider people who have problems differentiating colours, especially when designing graphics – one of the most common is an inability to tell green from red.

-Flash talks will take place at the end of each session.
+Flash talks will take place will be displayed on Wednesday 4th October at the Maison de la Culture (conference venue).
 Each speaker will have a maximum of 4 slides and exactly 3 minutes to present their research.
 The flask talk will be on the same research thematic as the poster.

 The moderators will ensure that all presenters adhere strictly to the program schedule.